V3CT0RBUG/kyumnii/README.md

 I use Google's Text-to-Speech API to generate an audio file of the response, which is then played using VLC.
 The bot also sends the response to the Twitch chat and logs it to a file.

 This code is a fork of [Kuebiko](https://github.com/adi-panda/Kuebiko).
+Make sure to check it out!

+### Video instructions by adi-panda [here](https://www.youtube.com/watch?v=EXICATDyYWI) (original video for Kuebiko but about the same steps)

 ## Getting Started